 If your cellphone bill fluctuates each month, take a moment to give the provider a call and inquire about more cost-effective options that may be available to you.

-To learn more about other cellphone options, check out “3 Ways You Can Save Money by Switching Cellphone Carriers.”
+To learn more about other cellphone options, check out “5 Easy Ways to Save on Your Cellphone Bill.”

 9. All the random ‘extras’

 Life happens and so do expenses, so it’s best to be safe and have a solid emergency fund.
 You can also hedge against the risk of running out of funds each month by incorporating some extra money into your spending plan.

 Even the most frugal and financially savvy people are faced with unexpected expenses, so you’re definitely not alone.
 To start weaving your safety net, check out “9 Ways to Build an Emergency Fund When Money’s Tight.”